Vaccinations and Booster Shots: Needed or Not?

 My dog care book includes the specific details you need to know so you can make good decisions about vaccinations.... plus the healthiest meals to feed.... healing or improving current health issues.... avoiding known causes of diseases and a shortened lifespan.... these are among the things I write about in 11 Things You Must Do Right To Keep Your Dog Healthy and Happy.

 It's very readable and easy to understand.
 You can even download the book and start reading right now.

 Getting the right puppy shots and vaccinations is only one part of proper health care for your dog.
 There are just as many myths about other aspects of doggie health and safety as there are about vaccinations.
-So you might want to read some of my related articles....
+So you might enjoy my related articles....